PEZ/rn-rf-shadow/README.md

 Open the project in VS Code.
 Then:

-1. In a Terminal pane, execute `npm install -g expo-cli`, then `yarn` and wait for it to finish.
+1. In a Terminal pane, execute `npm install -g expo-cli`
+1. Then `yarn` and wait for it to finish.
+1. Run the Calva command **Start a Project REPL and Connect (aka Jack-in)**
+   1. Select the project type `shadow-cljs`.
+   1. Select to start the `:app` build.
-1. Start build task **Watch CLJS** and wait for it to build the project.
+   1. Wait for shadow to build the project.
-1. Start build task **Start Expo** and wait for it to fire up Expo DevTools in your browser.
+1. Then **Start build tas**.
+This will start Expo and the Metro builder.
+Wait for it to fire up Expo DevTools in your browser.
    1. Start the app on your phone or in a simulator or in browser.
    1. In the Expo settings for your app (shake or force touch with two fingers), disable Live Reloadinhg and Hot Reloading.
 (Don't worry, shadow-cljs will take care of hot reloading for you, in the most beautiful way.)
-1. Connect Calva to the shadow-cljs app (`ctrl+alt+c c`) and choose to connect the `:app` build.
+1. When the app is running in your phone/simulator the Calva CLJS REPL can be used.
 1. Hack away!

 ## Or the Command line